Planning Table

 The project is an ongoing research project by Steph Holl-Trieu, Lore D Selys & Carina Erdmann.
 Its first iteration will be presented in the context of the (re)connecting.earth biennale, Les Créatives Festival, FTW (For the Win) at Le Commun in winter 2025.

-This workshop at au jus will be the first public playtest and will have a dedicated moment for feedback and discussion of the mechanics in relation to the content of the game.
+The two workshops held at au jus will be the first public playtests and will have a dedicated moment for feedback and discussion of the mechanics in relation to the content of the game.

 Methods